Google Looker Studio: building automated SEO dashboards for Wix

 Setting up Looker Studio and connecting data sources

-Your first dashboard page should provide a high-level overview of your Wix site organic search performance.
+Your first dashboard page should provide a high-level overview of your Wix site's organic search performance.
 This page answers the most fundamental question: is organic traffic growing, stable, or declining?
 Include scorecards for total clicks, impressions, average CTR, and average position from Search Console, alongside organic session data from GA4.
+Use comparison periods to show month-over-month and year-over-year trends at a glance.

 Start by adding scorecards for the four core Search Console metrics.
 Select Insert > Scorecard and configure each one with the appropriate metric.
 Set the default date range to the last 28 days and enable the comparison date range for the previous 28 days.
-This gives you an instant visual indicator showing the direction of each metric.
+This gives you an instant visual indicator (green arrow up or red arrow down) showing the direction of each metric.
 Arrange these four scorecards across the top of your dashboard as your headline performance indicators.

 Creating the organic traffic trend chart